CopyGT/GrowtopiaSaveForwarder/README.md

 REMINDER: This is undone code (beta).

 REMINDER: If FUD expires, add a little junk code into the code, change assembly data such as guid and re compile, it may lower the detection.

+Known bugs:
+- Image/Screenshot of desktop appears to be corrupted at some times.
+- Memory usage related stuff, not sure.